vickzkater/lara-s-cms/README.md

 - [guzzlehttp/guzzle](https://github.com/guzzle/guzzle) - used to send HTTP requests and trivial to integrate with web services
 - [nztim/mailchimp](https://github.com/nztim/mailchimp) - used to Mailchimp API
 - [simplesoftwareio/simple-qrcode](https://github.com/SimpleSoftwareIO/simple-qrcode) - used to generate QR code
+- [laravel/socialite](https://github.com/laravel/socialite) - used to login with social media

 ## Libraries Used